kej715/DtCyber/NOS2.8.7/README.md

 | tcph | FTP Client and Server (dependency: nam5) |

 #### Optional Programming Languages and Toolchains
-The following installation scripts make optional programming languages and associated toolchains available.
+The following product names represent optional programming languages and associated toolchains that may be installed.
 Note that the initial deadstart tape includes the standard, CDC-provided programming languages APL, BASIC, COBOL, COMPASS, FORTRAN (both FTN and FTN5), PASCAL, and SYMPL.

 | Product | Description |
 |---------|-------------|